-Celebrating its 20th anniversary, this citybound three-day musical menagerie that takes place in two cities had a prelude that’s almost as big as the main event — so big that it’s now encompassed in the full festival sphere.
-Both Osaka and Chiba will see Rancid, Bring Me the Horizon, and Red Hot Chili Peppers on stage.
+This citybound three-day musical menagerie in two cities has a prelude that’s almost as big as the main event — so big that it’s now encompassed in the full festival sphere.

 Where: Makuhari Messe, Chiba & Maishima Sonick Park, Osaka